The Common Program of the People's Republic of China 1949-1954

 Article 17 of the Common Program

-Already on February 28, 1949, The CCP decided to abolish the old laws of the GMD government in the “recently liberated areas”.
-This rejection of the laws and judicial system of the GMD does not mean the new government starts with a blank sheet.
-On the one hand, they have gained experience before 1949 in the areas that they governed “Many of the laws issued after Liberation—such as the Land Reform Law, the Marriage Law, the various labour laws and the organic laws of legal and quasi-legal bodies, such as the court and the mediation committee had their origins in the pre-Liberation period.”
+On February 28, 1949, The CCP decided to abolish the old laws of the GMD government in the “recently liberated areas”.
+This rejection of the laws and judicial system of the GMD did not mean the new government started with a blank sheet.
+On one hand, they had gained experience in governance before 1949.
+Many of the laws issued after 'Liberation '—such as the Land Reform Law, the Marriage Law, various labor laws, and the organic laws governing legal and quasi-legal bodies like the courts and mediation committees—had their roots in the pre-1949 era.
 Before 1949, the party had already governed more than 90 million people.

-In 1949, Wang Ming a CCP party leader, heads a working group of 41 politicians and lawyers who are drafting new legislation.
-Several juridical writings are publicized and new legal training programs are started.
-“Although new personnel were recruited and given brief training courses, a substantial backlog of housing, labour, property, debt, family and other cases confronted the courts from the very outset and led the regime, after screening out obvious undesirables, to retain many Nationalist judicial officials to help dispose of this workload.
-As of 1952, there were still approximately 6,000 holdovers among the 28,000 cadres who staffed the judiciary.”
-September 1949, a new law school is established in Beijing.
-It provides a year's course for lawyers, jurists, and professors of law schools.
+In 1949, Wang Ming a CCP party leader, headed a working group of 41 politicians and lawyers who were drafting new legislation.
+Several legal publications were released, and new legal training programs were initiated.
+Although new personnel were recruited and given brief training, the courts faced a significant backlog of housing, labor, property, debt, family, and other cases from the very start.
+To address this, after removing undesirable individuals, the regime retained many Nationalist judicial officials to help manage the workload.
+By 1952, around 6,000 holdovers remained among the 28,000 cadres staffing the judiciary.
+In September 1949, a new law school was established in Beijing, offering a one-year course for lawyers, jurists, and law professors.
+The number of law schools and departments in China decreased from 53 in 1949 to just eight by 1953, with faculties and libraries being dismantled and dispersed.
+Enrollment also dropped from 7,338 to 3,908, with only 1,740 students in traditional undergraduate programs.
+The remaining 2,168 were in shorter, polytechnic programs aimed at preparing skilled cadres for service in the legal field.

-The emphasis within the judicial work lies on political matters and not on the daily routine and/or formal procedures.
-As long as the struggle against the counterrevolutionary is going on, Shen Junru , stated in 1951 "Our judicial work must serve political ends actively, and must be brought to bear on current central political tasks and mass movements."
+The emphasis within the judicial work lied on political matters and not on the daily routine and/or formal procedures.
+As long as the struggle against the counterrevolutionary is going on, as Shen Junru , stated in 1951 "Our judicial work must serve political ends actively, and must be brought to bear on current central political tasks and mass movements."
 To "safeguard the fruits of revolution," political-legal cadres were called upon to conduct mass trials and struggle meetings.”

-Blaustein, divides the laws made between 1949 and 1954 in 3 categories: constitutional, organic, and formal laws.
+Blaustein (1962), divides the laws made between 1949 and 1954 in 3 categories: constitutional, organic, and formal laws.
 The constitutional laws are the Common Program of 1949 and the Constitution of 1954.
 The organic laws describe the power, organization and procedures of administrative bodies of government.
 In the period before 1954 they regulate the CPPCC and the CPGC, in the period after 1954 5 organic laws regulate the NPC, the State Council, the tribunals and the local People’s Congresses.

 The formal laws can be categorized in laws dealing with political crimes, corruption and crimes against persons.
 The law on punishment of counterrevolutionary activities promulgated on February 7, 1951, is an example of the first category.
 The second category can be represented by the law on punishment for impairment of state currency.
 The law concerning the strict prohibition of opium and other narcotics of February 24, 1950, represents the third type.
 The most important formal laws are the Marriage Law, see Article 6, the Land Reform law, see Article 27 and the Trade Union law, see Article 32.
 These laws were called the country’s “Great Laws.”
 Together with the 1949 Common Program, the 1953 Election Law, the 1954 constitution, and the Organic Laws.